Wildhawk: descriptive Indian romance Back

 The massed bands were recorded at the 1936 Aldershot

-Tattoo, and (as W. A. Chislett mentioned in the
+Tattoo, and (as W. A. Chislett mentioned in the contemporary Gramophone

-contemporary Gramophone review) the ensemble of such a large gathering
+review) the ensemble of such a large gathering in an outdoor recording is

-The recording reprises the trio in Bb rather than Eb, and omits the concluding bars.
-The speed is a constant 122 steps a minute.
+reprises the trio in Bb rather than Eb, and omits the concluding

 The London Concert Orchestra recording was part of a